 The SSIM application provides a response EAP packet (as defined in RFC 3748 [8]) or a warning status word according to the EAP method being used.

-The SSIM application maintains the state machine of the EAP authentication process as described for the particular EAP method used.
+The SSIM application maintains the EAP authentication status as described for the particular EAP method used.

-The function is related to a particular SSIM application and can not be executable unless this SSIM application is initiliased following the SSIM initialisation defined in clause 5.1.1.
+The function is related to a particular SSIM application and can not be executable unless this SSIM application is initialised following the SSIM initialisation defined in clause 5.1.1.

-The format of the EAP packet is defined by the SSIM application and respects the conventions corresponding for the EAP method.

 NOTE: EAP Identity is provided by the SSIM application.

 The following EAP packets are allowed input packets for this command: